 Weaning

-When to night-wean and when to wean all together is a highly personal choice and I have no strong recommendations one way or another.
-I do know it’s recommended to breastfeed for at least the first year of life, but any amount of breast milk is beneficial for your baby, so we all must do what feels right for our families.
-While breastfeeding can be a very bonding experience for most of us, for some it’s not, or even if it is, some moms feel a certain level of “tied down” needing to be home at a certain time or making sure you have somewhere to pump, if you’re not.
+When to night-wean and when to wean all together is a highly personal choice.
+I have no strong recommendations one way or another.
+I do know it’s recommended to breastfeed for at least the first year of life, but any amount of breast milk is beneficial for your baby.
+We all must do what feels right for our families.
+While breastfeeding can be a very bonding experience for most of us, for some it’s not possible.
+Even if it is, some moms feel a certain level of “tied down” needing to be home at a certain time or making sure you have somewhere to constantly pump.
 Although I pumped a lot, being a working mom, I tried with all my might not to pump more than I had to. 😀

 Some breastfeeding moms find that letting Dad or another caretaker give a bottle during the night can help her get more sleep.
 Imagine if the breastfeeding mom goes to sleep at 10, baby wakes at 2 a.m. and Dad gives a bottle, and the baby doesn’t wake again until 5 a.m.
 That’s 7 hours of uninterrupted sleep for Mom!
 A good strategy.
 Keep in mind in the early days, this can affect your milk supply and if you were to do this every night, it will affect your supply at that time of the night, which may or may not be okay with you.
-Doing it one night, the most that might happen is you get engorged (which can lead to other complications if done too often) but after weeks of sleep deprivation, a good night’s sleep might be just what the doctor ordered and could be worth it!
+Doing it one night, the most that might happen is you get engorged.
+(This can lead to other complications if done too often.)
+But after weeks of sleep deprivation, one good night’s sleep might be just what the doctor ordered and could be worth it!

-Another strategy is to have Dad (or another caretaker) get up, change your baby’s diaper, and takes the baby to Mom.
-If Mom has mastered the side-lying breastfeeding position, this can give Mom a much-needed break and disrupts her sleep the least.
+Another strategy is to have Dad (or another caretaker) get up, change your baby’s diaper, and take the baby to Mom.
+If Mom has mastered the side-lying breastfeeding position, this can give Mom a much-needed break.
+Plus, it will disrupt mom’s sleep the least.

-In the next part in the series, explore how Mom’s diet and medication may impact your baby’s sleep: Baby Sleep and Breastfeeding Series: Part 3.
+In the next part of the series, explore how Mom’s diet and medication may impact your baby’s sleep: Baby Sleep and Breastfeeding Series: Part 3.

 ADDITIONAL RESOURCES ON BREASTFEEDING AND BABY SLEEP: